-Leslie L. Vadasz begins the oral history interview describing his childhood in Budapest during World War II.
+Leslie L. Vadasz begins by describing his childhood in Budapest during World War II.
 He began an undergraduate mechanical engineering program before continuing in solid state physics at McGill University.
-Vadasz joined Fairchild Semiconductor, where he helped develop the silicon gate process and later at Intel Corporationhe researched erasable programmable read-only memory.
+Vadasz joined Fairchild Semiconductor, where he helped develop the silicon gate process; later, at Intel Corporation he researched erasable programmable read-only memory.
 Vadasz recounts his role as general manager of the microcomputer components division and its interactions with the semiconductor industry.
 Vadasz concludes the interview with remarks on the importance of technical knowledge in both developmental and managerial work.

 For more information on Wesley Van Voorhis, please visit the Pew Scholars in the Biomedical Sciences.

 For more information on this oral history, please contact the Director of the Center for Oral History.

 Edwin J. Vandenberg begins his oral history discussing his early interests in science and the decision to focus on chemistry at Stevens Institute of Technology.
 He began his career at Hercules working on paper chemistry, where he contributed to the understanding of paper sizing as a colloid phenomenon.
 After working on World War II production of smokeless powder, Vandenberg returned to the Hercules research, working on a wide range of polymer syntheses.
 The interview concludes with an account of his retirement activities at Arizona State University, and reflections on his family, colleagues and ACS activities.